jamjen831/Get-Weather/README.md

     2. Copy the API key (sent via email when ready)

-    3. Find your locations "CityID".
-Easier way is to search for your city and then the ID from the
+    3. Find your locations "CityID" by searching OpenWeatherMap.
+City ID can be found in the url for your Cities current weather conditions

     4. Grab the current scripts from here and place in C:\Scripts (or elsewhere and update paths in the script) :